Tindall, Levene back chatbot startup

 The two-year-old company says its "conversation platform" technology has been used to help create a number of high-profile virtual assistants including Vodafone's Tui, KPMG's Kea, Flexigroup's Bosley, Glassons' Charlie, and Vector's Watt.

-Property portal OneRoof, owned by NZ Herald publisher NZME, is also a customer.
+Property portal OneRoof, owned by NZ Herald publisher NZME, is also a customer with a pilot for real estate agents in the works.

 Chief executive, co-founder and major shareholder Josh Comrie says the new capital will be used to boost software development and hire more staff for a push into Australia and the US (the startup currently employs 20).